stilgarpl/bsc/src/properties/README.md

 ```

 You can declare properties as fields of a class, even nest them or use container (mapped to sequences in yaml);

+## Todo:

+* Support formats other than Yaml/JSON - like INI, XML
+* Support prefixes for struct mapping (hard without reflection)